ravichas/COVID19-Data-Resources-Tools/README.md

 **FDA Definitions:**

 * **RWD:** *"Data relating to patient health status and/or the delivery of health care routinely collected from a variety of sources."*
-* **RWE:** *"Clinical evidence about the usage and potential benefits of risks of a medical product derived from analysis of RWD"
+* **RWE:** *"Clinical evidence about the usage and potential benefits of risks of a medical product derived from analysis of RWD."*

 # DBs